 Greetings from the roaring ‘60s!
 A few highlights include: Willy Brandt becoming chair of Germany’s Social Democratic Party, the birth control pill coming onto the market, Jean-Paul Sartre rejecting the Nobel Prize, Star Trek celebrating its premiere and the Rolling Stones releasing their first LP.
 In Vienna, however, a twenty-storey reinforced concrete staff accommodation tower was built between 1964 and 1967.
-Now after almost a decade of partial vacancy, this dormitory tower is being converted, turning it into a modern office building for the Vienna Health Association and the Vienna General Hospital.
+Now after almost a decade of partial vacancy, this dormitory tower is being converted, turning it into a modern office building for the Vienna Healthcare Group and the University Hospital Vienna.

 The challenges of adding to an existing structure

 The conversion of an out-of-date concrete shell into a contemporary work environment presents particular challenges.
 The tower is to be entirely gutted, leaving only the reinforced concrete frame.
 Despite structural and geometric constraints, a new room arrangement that offers great flexibility and efficiency is incorporated into the existing structure.
 Essential components of the renovation include a seminar centre on the ground floor and modern offices on the upper storeys as well as structural and technical renovation.
 The building plant will be renovated and relocated to the roof, creating an open landscape on the top floor that meets contemporary work requirements.
 The new, thermally optimized façade will be constructed of metal panels that change white in a barcode pattern and will be crowned by a one and a half storey high glass element.
-The pavement of the redesigned forecourt takes up the barcode theme, while street furniture, benches, water basins and planters for four trees and porches are made of precast reinforced concrete elements.
+The pavement of the redesigned forecourt takes up the barcode theme, while street furniture, benches, planters - containing winter-hardy medicinal plants gingko and bamboo - and porches are made of precast reinforced concrete elements.
 The overall atmosphere brings the subtle charm of the sixties to the 2020s.